-IRS Code 846, labeled “Refund Issued,” appears on your tax transcript once the IRS finishes processing your return and confirms your refund amount.
+IRS code 846, labeled “Refund Issued,” appears on your tax transcript once the IRS finishes processing your return and confirms your refund amount.
 Think of it as the final stamp of approval before your money heads out the door.
 Here’s what you need to know:

 Tracking your refund is simpler than you might think.
 Here’s your step-by-step guide: